gosseynx/gosseynx.github.io/_posts/2024-01-21-staticman.md

 ## Building a new instance ##

 To begin, one have to create a new GitHub account to fork the [staticman repository](https://github.com/eduardoboucas/staticman) with a name reflecting its function (we'll call it *bot-count*) and set a Personnel Access Token from this account (*Settings >> Developer settings >> PAT >> Generate New Token*) without expiration date but with an expressive name (something like  &#171;staticman PAT&#187;).
 This PAT must have repos and user privileges in order to work and you have to write it down somewhere for later use.
 Then back to the blog's repository where we have to add the staticman count as a contributor with write access (*Settings >> Manage Access >> Add bot-count >> Choose Role >> write*).
 Once  this is done, we have to build an instance of the application on line for the collaboration to be granted.
-The documentation is not up to date and is about free tiers on Heroku which don't exist anymore.
+The documentation on the staticman site is not up to date and is about free tiers on Heroku which don't exist anymore.

 I choosed the free offer of [cyclic.sh](https://www.cyclic.sh/) where I had to log in with the staticman bot account (*bot-count*) on GitHub.
-The configuration was straightforward but there's some variables that needed to be set we shall see in the following.
+The configuration was straightforward but there's some variables that needed to be set as we shall see in the following.
 I called this instance fairly trivially *staticman.cyclic.app* (for this I had to set a subdomain to rename the app in the dashboard) but we'll call it *staticman_instance* afterwards.

 - First we  clone locally the staticman repository previously cloned in our bot-count on GitHub : `git clone https://github.com/bot-count/staticman.git; cd staticman`.
 Then one must erase the `package-lock.json` and launch `npm install` to use it with a recent npm version.
 The staticman files are a bit outdated and we encountered a bunch of warnings at this stage.
 I had to issue a  `npm audit fix` command to supress some of them.